mythaxis/mythaxis.github.io/content/issue-38/the-voice-of-mythaxis.md

 **Micah:** I'm still working on the aforementioned military fantasy whalepunk novel.
 It's called *Lightswallower*.
 It got too big, and I had to take about a year to restructure and re-outline it.
 I've been writing the first book, tentatively called *The Penitent Bone*.
 It's about Galan, an exiled scrimshander priest, who is summoned back to the temple at the Leviathan's Throat.
 The high priest, Galan's mentor, has died under mysterious circumstances.
 In a last will and testament carved in whalebone, Galan is absolved of heresy and appointed as the new high priest.
 Meanwhile, the city comes under siege by a steamwork army whose goal seems to be not as simple as conquest – they want to destroy the secret knowledge hidden in the Leviathan's Throat.

 I've also gotten into writing lyrics and poetry, mainly anti-war and anti-military industrial complex in theme.
 I use AI to turn it into music.
 This is more of a therapy thing for me.
 Long writing sessions can be difficult when I have migraines or other issues, but I still want to be creative, and I love music.
 I can write an intro or a verse and then workshop it with the AI and hear the results right away.
 I love being able to play "producer" with a full band and singers at my fingertips.
-I go by *Leidenfrost Diver* on Spotify and YouTube.
+I go by *[Leidenfrost Diver](https://distrokid.com/hyperfollow/leidenfrostdiver/the-wmds)* and you can find tracks on Spotify and YouTube.
 It's extremely pleasant and entertaining, and I dearly hope the AI scene gets the ethics issues solved, because I love the process and the experimentation of it.

 ![Orbit-lrg](images/Orbit.svg)